Common Mistakes When Seasoning With Salt

 What If I Add Too Much Salt?

 If you season and taste as you go, this should not be a problem.
-I should note that if you will be adding a canned or boxed broth or stock to your dish or if you are going to reduce (cook down) a salted liquid, have a very light touch with the salt and make sure to taste your food after you have reduced it.
-Reducing a liquid has the effect of increasing the salt concentration in your liquid, so tread lightly here.
+I should note that if you add a canned or boxed broth or stock to your dish or if you are going to reduce (cook down) a salted liquid, have a very light touch with the salt and make sure to taste your food after you have reduced it.
+Reducing a liquid increases the salt concentration in your liquid, so tread lightly here.

-If you do end up with a dish that is too salty, there are a couple of things you can do to help fix it.
-If possible, add some water, wine or other non-salty liquid to help decrease the salt concentration.
+If you end up with a dish that is too salty, there are a couple of things you can do to help fix it.
+Add some water, wine, or other non-salty liquid to help decrease the salt concentration.

-If you're making a stew or a soup, add in a couple of cut up potatoes and let simmer.
+If you're making a stew or a soup, add a couple of cut-up potatoes and let simmer.
 Through osmosis, some of the salt will end up in the potato and not in your soup.
 Then, remove the potato, and you should be good to go.

-Once, I had to rescue overly-salted mashed potatoes.
+Once, I had to rescue overly salted mashed potatoes.
 I removed some of the salty mash and set it aside.
-Then, I cooked a couple more potatoes in unsalted water, mashed them and then added them to the original dish.
+Then, I cooked a couple more potatoes in unsalted water, mashed them, and added them to the original dish.
 Dish: rescued!

-Another way in which you can inadvertently add too much salt to a dish is when you try and substitute table salt for kosher salt.
-Table salt, what many people still use for seasoning during cooking, is made of very fine grains and it packs down pretty tightly.
+Another way to inadvertently add too much salt to a dish is to try substituting table salt for kosher salt.
+Table salt, which many people still use for seasoning during cooking, is made of very fine grains and packs down pretty tightly.

 Kosher salt has larger, flakier crystals and does not pack down.
-As a result, one teaspoon of table salt contains more salt by weight than does one teaspoon of kosher salt.
-If the recipe specifically calls for kosher salt, use kosher salt.
-If you don't have kosher salt, start with ½ the amount called for of table salt and then season to taste from there.
+As a result, one teaspoon of table salt contains more salt by weight than one teaspoon of kosher salt.
+If the recipe specifically calls for kosher salt, use it.
+If you don't have kosher salt, start with half the amount called for of table salt and then season to taste from there.

 How Can I Tell If I've Added Enough Salt without Adding Too Much?

-Seasoning is something that you'll get better at the more you do it.
-I once heard of a chef that made his new kitchen hires do this: start with a cup of unsalted chicken stock, and add one grain - literally - of salt at a time, noting the differences in the flavor with each addition.
+You'll get better at seasoning the more you do it.
+I once heard of a chef who made his new kitchen hires do this: start with a cup of unsalted chicken stock and add one grain - literally - of salt at a time, noting the differences in the flavor with each addition.

 While I don't necessarily recommend doing that, it is not bad practice to start with a bland dish, which I define as anything that doesn't contain salt, and add a little salt at a time, tasting as you go.
 In this way, you'll know what an under-seasoned dish tastes like.